-At the same time, I would like to thank our customers, business associates, suppliers, and the community at large for their long-standing and unwavering support for the Group.
-Their trust is what keeps us going.
-Finally, on behalf of the Board of Directors, I would also like to express my sincere gratitude to our shareholders for their trust, understanding, and support over the years.
+At the same time, I would like to thank our customers, business partners, suppliers, and the community for their longstanding support to the Group.
+Their unwavering trust in us drives us from one success to another during these testing times.

+Last but not least, on behalf of the Board of Directors, I would like to express my sincere appreciation to our shareholders for their trust, understanding, and support of the Group over the years.